trader-xyz/nft-swap-sdk/README.md

 // Part 2 of the trade -- User B (the 'taker') accepts and fills order from User A and completes trade
 // ............................
-// Initiate the SDK for User B.
-// Pass the user's wallet signer (available via the user's wallet provider) to the Swap SDK const nftSwapSdk = new NftSwap(provider, signerUserB, CHAIN_ID);
+// Initiate the SDK for User B. const nftSwapSdk = new NftSwap(provider, signerUserB, CHAIN_ID);

 // Check if we need to approve the NFT for swapping